 Your Form 8880 will guide you through a calculation to determine the maximum credit amount you are eligible to claim.
 The size of your tax credit is a percentage of your annual retirement account contributions, which can range from 10 to 50 percent.

 However, the credit percentage decreases as your AGI increases.
-For example, a single taxpayer with an AGI of $16,750 can claim a credit equal to 50 percent of her IRA contributions; whereas, a similar taxpayer with an AGI of $27,000 calculates the credit as only 10 percent of annual contributions.
+For example, for 2018, a single taxpayer with an AGI of $16,750 can claim a credit equal to 50 percent of her IRA contributions; whereas, a similar taxpayer with an AGI of $27,000 calculates the credit as only 10 percent of annual contributions.
 One thing to remember is that you can still claim the credit even if you claim a deduction for those same IRA contributions.

 TurboTax will ask you simple questions to determine your eligibility and will do these calculations for you.